DanTaylor28/GBG-Cycle-Tours/README.md

  - This paragraph of text gives you a brief introduction of Gothenburg and what can be expected during the tour.

  - The table shows information on the days, times and price of the tour.
-I laid it out in a table to make that information clear and easily noticeable for somebody glancing over the homepage.
+This information was presented in a table in order to it clear and increase readability for somebody glancing over the homepage.

  - This section would be updated regularly to keep people up to date on any changes in times or dates.
+It brings value to the user by providing the most important information in the primary part of the home page, so it's unlikely to be missed.

  ![welcome-section](/assets/images/welcome-section.png)

  ### Why take a bike tour section

  - This section is aimed to show people why taking a bike tour is the best way to see a city!
- It lists out several reasons why cycling is great to do, along with encouraging the user to sign up for our tour.
+ Here are the unique selling points for doing this cycling tour, while encouraging the user to book.

- - To the right of this, is an appealing image of people riding bicycles to add some style to the section.
+ - To the right of this, is an appealing image of people riding bicycles to add a graphic element to the section.

  ![why-take-bike-tour-section](/assets/images/why-take-bike-tour.png)

  ### Footer

  - Like the navigation, the footer is located on all three pages.
-It includes links to all the relevant social media which open in a new tab.
+It includes links to all of the relevant social media channels which open in a new tab when clicked.
 To the left, there is included copyright information.

  - The footer is valuable as it promotes the company on their other social channels and encourages the user to stay connected with us.